jitsi/Sphinx4-HTTP-server/README.md

 ```
   {

-      {"0:500":"hello"},
-      {"600:1105":"world", sentenceEnd:true},
-      ...
+    "session-id":"TpOeSN0gVM00OFHnSCHol9ESpaWNN5aF",
+    "result":[
+        {
+            "word":"hello",
+            "start":0,
+            "end":390,
+            "filler":false
+        },
+        {
+            "word":"<sil>",
+            "start":400,
+            "end":420,
+            "filler":true
+        },
+        {
+            "word":"world",
+            "start":430,
+            "end":830,
+            "filler":false
         }
+    ]

+}
 ```
 Every word uttered has a timestamp relative to the start of the audio file.
-If the word also is the last word of a sentence, it will have the "sentenceEnd: true" value in the object.
+If the word is filler, e.g a sigh, the filler value will be true.
+The session-id is not very relevant because it's not used yet.